dhlab-basel/Salsah/README.md

 # Salsah

-This is the repository for the [Knora](https://github.com/dhlab-basel/Knora) team's graphical user interface called SALSAH (System for Annotation and Linkage of Sources in Arts and Humanities).
+The System for Annotation and Linkage of Sources in Arts and Humanities (Salsah) is the generic user interface for [Knora](https://github.com/dhlab-basel/Knora).

 It is developed by the [Digital Humanities Lab](http://www.dhlab.unibas.ch/) at the [University of Basel](https://www.unibas.ch/en.html), and is supported by the [Swiss Academy of Humanities and Social Sciences](http://www.sagw.ch/en/sagw.html).

 Salsah is [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.en.html).

-The project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.5.4 (will be updated from time to time!)
+The project was generated with [angular-cli](https://github.com/angular/angular-cli).

 You find more information about Salsah on: